mmmarinho/icra2023_orbitalmanipulation/README.md

 ## Configuration

-Supposing you have a suitable Python3 installation, run
+Supposing you have a suitable Python3 installation, do as follows.

 1. Download this repository